Sand Springs United Methodist Church votes to disaffiliate from denomination

 A minimum of a two-thirds majority vote was required.

-Congregants at the First United Methodist Church of Owasso also voted this week to disaffiliate from the United Methodist Church by a vote of 233-37.
+Congregants at the First United Methodist Church of Owasso also voted last week to disaffiliate from the United Methodist Church by a vote of 233-37.

 The Sand Springs church’s minister, the Rev. Stephen Cagle, said when reached by telephone Tuesday that he did not wish to make any comment.